vincenzomaltese/Sales-Marketing-Performance-Dashboard/README.md

     *   **Requires:** Microsoft Power BI Desktop (available for free [here](https://powerbi.microsoft.com/en-us/desktop/)).
     *   **Steps:**
         1. Ensure you have Power BI Desktop installed.
-        2. Download the `YourReportName.pbix` file from this repository. *(Remember to replace `YourReportName.pbix` with your actual PBIX file name)*
+        2. Download the `Sales&Marketing.pbix` file from this repository.
         3. Open the `.pbix` file using Power BI Desktop.
         4. Interact with the report:
             *   Use the **Year slicer** at the top to filter data (2022, 2023, 2024).